Oafish1/Data-Reconstruction/README.md

 `anonymize` has the same data constrains as `run_pipeline` above.

 ## Future Work
 Currently, the `UnionCom` code used is from [caokai1073's repository](https://github.com/caokai1073/UnionCom).
 When using 3+ datasets, the last dataset is made to be the 'definitive' one against which many comparisons are made.
-A change similar to that made in [ComManDo](https://github.com/Oafish1/ComManDo) may be performed to change this.
+A revision similar to that made in [ComManDo](https://github.com/Oafish1/ComManDo) may be performed to change this.
 Additionally, `NLMA` mapping could be used for aligned datasets in anonymization.
 However, this is purely speculative.